nasa/bplib/README.md

 #### Building

-To build everything, including the language bindings, go to repository root directory and execute the following commands:
-* `make`
-* `sudo make install`

 To build only the static and shared libraries, use the following commands:
 * `make lib`
 * `sudo make install-lib`

+To build everything, including the language bindings, go to repository root directory and execute the following commands:
+* `make dev`
+* `sudo make install-dev`

 The default makefile produces the following binaries:
 * `build/libbp.so.<version>` - shared library